Honduras, Costa Rica

 This is a desire that SCC, in collaboration with Shekinah Revival Ministries and the First Presbyterian Church of Hastings, is taking beyond the borders of Michigan, beyond the borders of the United States, and into the Latin American countries of Honduras and Costa Rica.

-In fact, since July 2015, Pastor Gale Kragt, co-founder of SCC, has traveled with Pastor Fred Gulker and Shekinah Revival Ministries to La Ceiba, Honduras, where they minister to the people of the church of Casa de Dios.
+In fact, since July 2015, Pastor Gale Kragt, co-founder of SCC, has traveled with Pastor Fred Gulker and Shekinah Revival Ministries to La Ceiba, Honduras, where they minister to the people of the fifty Casa de Dios Churches.

-Prior to embarking on this endeavor, however, Pastor Kragt, had been talking with Pastor Wilford Dilbert, overseer of Casa de Dios, about SCC and how it desires to bring healing to people through a resource called the Heart of Healing.
+Prior to embarking on this endeavor, however, Pastor Kragt, had been talking with Pastor Wilford Dilbert from Honduras, overseer of Casa de Dios, about SCC’s desire to bring healing to people through the resource called the Heart of Healing.
+With confirmation on the desperate need, the SCC Heart of Healing was translated into Spanish.

-Oftentimes, when people think of Costa Rica, they think of a good time; they think of vacation resorts by the beach, and they apply this misconception of Costa Rica to the entire country and its people, imagining a wealthy, prosperous place.
+Oftentimes, when people think of Costa Rica, they think of an enjoyable time; they think of vacation resorts by the beach, and they apply this misconception of Costa Rica to the entire country and its people, imagining a wealthy, prosperous place.

 That’s simply not the case.